HyperPolygon64/SP2-Tool/README.md

 # Project Goals
 ### SP2 Repacking
 - This tool does allow for repacking `GPU.SP2` files, however, the method used is incomplete and is simply based off the `copy /b` command, which can produce undesirable results and may not work correctly with Team Sonic Racing.
+The offsets for where DirectDraw Surface textures and DirectX Shader Bytecode sections are may be hard coded.